JRMILLZ/JRMILLZ/README.md

 - 👋 Hi, I’m @JRMILLZ
-- 🏀 former college basketball player (D3), 🏋🏽‍♂️ weightlifter
+- 🏀 former college basketball player (D3), 🏋🏽‍♂️ into weight lifting
 - 👀 into SQL, BI tools, Python, VBA, and any other programming languages that can help in automation or data analysis.
 - 📫 How to reach me ... you can message me on here